zaiisao/Documentation/en/Interactive Broadcast/videoProfile_web.md

 ## Implementation

-Ensure that you have prepared the development environment.
+Ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 The Agora SDK uses the `setVideoProfile` method to set the video profile.
 Each video profile corresponds to a set of video parameters, including the resolution, frame rate, and bitrate.